Best Loans for Bad Credit in July 2026

 - Income: Have a valid source of income, including a job, job offer or another regular income source

-- Credit-related factors: No bankruptcies within the last three years, reasonable number of recent inquiries on your credit report and no current delinquencies
+- Credit-related factors: Have no bankruptcies within the last three years, a reasonable number of recent inquiries on your credit report and no current delinquencies

-- Credit score: None
+- Credit score: No formal minimum requirement

 Best for: Same-day loans for bad credit – OneMain Financial